 8920.
 The court shall designate the probate referee from among the persons appointed by the State Controller to act as a probate referee for the county.
-If there is no person available who is able to act, the court may designate a probate referee from another county.
+If there is no person available who is able to act or if the court does not designated a person appointed for the county, the court may designate a probate referee from another county.

 Comment.
 Section 8920 continues a portion of former Probate Code Section 605(a)(2), and makes clear that the probate referee is designated from the panel appointed for the county by the State Controller.
 See Section 400 (appointment by Controller).
-Where there is no person able to act, whether because all are disqualified or removed or because there are an insufficient number appointed or otherwise, the court may appoint a probate referee from another county.
+Where there is no person able to act, whether because all are disqualified or removed or because there are an insufficient number appointed or or because the court elects not to designate a particular probate referee or otherwise, the court may appoint a probate referee from another county.
 This codifies existing practice.
 The designation of a probate referee may be made by the judge in chambers.
 Section 7061.